Healthcare in the UK

 Do I have to pay for medical care?

 If you are studying in the UK for longer than six months and you require a visa, during the application process you must pay a mandatory 'immigration health surcharge'.
-This allows you to access the NHS - you will not be charged any additional fees when you seek medical care, except for some dental services.
-Find out more about the immigration health surcharge.
+This allows you to access the National Health Service (NHS) – you will not be charged any additional fees when you seek medical care, except for some dental services.